 Your students should be the keepers of the makerspace.

-You might choose to make this one of you classroom jobs, but we have found the best (and easiest) way is to simply have the students using the space be the ones to clean it up.
+You might choose to make this one of your classroom jobs, but we have found the best (and easiest) way is to simply have the students using the space be the ones to clean it up.
 We purchased a few little hand brooms, some cleaning gloves, a few cleaning cloths and a spray bottle (which only has water but we told the kids it’s cleaner).
 They love cleaning up the space.

 The types of projects you do will decide the materials you need.

 Makerspaces don’t have a set of rules for how they are set up.
-Generally we have two types of projects: Make & Break and Make & Take.
+Generally, we have two types of projects: Make & Break and Make & Take.

 Make & Break: These are projects students work on using materials that will remain in the makerspace after the project is over (for example, Lego).
 Students take apart all the pieces when the project is over and return them to the makerspace.
 Most of these items cost money, so they stay.

-Make & Take: These are projects that students can take all the pieces home with them.
+Make & Take: These are projects where students can take all the pieces home with them.
 These are usually inexpensive items that were donated specifically to be used up.
 Most of these items are recycled pieces that have been donated, so they can go.

 Grab These For Your Makerspace

-We make a simple set of posters that we use in our makerspace just for decorations (but they have a cute message.
+We make a simple set of posters that we use in our makerspace just for decorations (but they have a cute message).
 You can download them for free by joining our email list.
 You’ll get our emails full of teaching tips and engaging lessons as well as unlimited access to our Resource Library.
 If you are already a member of our email list you can find these posters in the Resource Library.

 We also have a set that features the Design Process.
 If you’re looking for more information, we have a blog post called How to Work Through the Design Process which is helpful for creating the growth mindset needed in a makerspace environment.
+Find the Design Process Posters in our TpT Store ($USD) or BN Shop ($CAN).

 Just remember, your Makerspace is whatever you decide.
 Ask your students what materials they would like to use.
-You don’t need to worry about coming up with the ideas; your students already have lots and all you have to do is give them permission to explore.
+You don’t need to worry about coming up with ideas; your students already have lots and all you have to do is give them permission to explore.

 We can’t wait to see all the wonderful things your students build!
+If you know something we’ve missed, let us know about it in the comments below.